When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Sweet Great-Grandparent Story

-This sweet book set on the beachy West Coast is full of warm family and friendship moments.
-It’s also packed with Filipino folklore and American history.
-Any Day With You makes for a perfect family read-aloud.
+This sweet book is full of warm family moments.
+It is also packed with Filipino folklore and American history.
+Any Day With You makes for a perfect family read-aloud or a solo read for kids interested in filmmaking.

 Product Specs